 |Surface Water—Turbidity and TOC||Year Tested||Unit||MCL||PHG (MCLG)||In Compliance||Surface Water Only||Source|

 Secondary Drinking Water Standards

-** Manganese is present at levels that exceed the SMCL of 50 ppb.
+4 Manganese is present at levels that exceed the SMCL of 50 ppb.
 The manganese SMCL was set to protect you against unpleasant aesthetic effects, such as color, taste, odor, and the staining of plumbing fixtures and clothing when washed.
-We treat the water to sequester the manganese.
+We treat the water to sequester the manganese to prevent these effects.
 Exceeding this SMCL does not pose a health risk.

 |AS||Internal corrosion of AC water mains|

 |BB||Major biodegradation byproduct of TCE and PCE groundwater contamination|

 |BD||Biodegradation byproduct of TCE and PCE groundwater contamination|

 |BH||Residue of banned herbicide|

 |BI||Residue of banned insecticide|

 |BN||Banned nematocide that may still be present in soils due to runoff/leaching from former use on soybeans, cotton, vineyards, tomatoes, and tree fruit|